lawrips/marimo/readme.md

 marimo.listen(10001);
 ```

+# New in 1.5
+Major update in 1.5 including changes:
+* Support for Postman tests (currently in beta as it relies on a beta version of Newman - not for production yet)
+* Now reads all tests recursively in the specified directory (e.g. all tests in subfolders under ./resources will be loaded at startup)
+* Tests can now be added individually (e.g. marimo.addTest('./myfolder/mytest.js')
+* Further stability improvements, bug fixe, etc

 # Features
 Marimo hosts your tests and lets you run them remotely over the web and also run them constantly for E2E system monitoring.
 Initial support is for both Mocha (http://mochajs.org/) and Postman (http://www.getpostman.com) with more coming soon.
 Tests are accessed over a WebSocket and can be displayed real time in a website, app or any other framework.
 Features include:
-* (NEW) Now in v1.5, support for Postman.
 * Standard WebSockets support, accessible via a browser, another node app or any other WebSocket client
-* Tests can be run perpetually for system monitoring scenarios
+* Tests can be run perpetually and their output pushed to an alerting / monitoring service for system monitoring scenarios
 * Optional token based authentication (handshake over HTTP(S) and initialize over WebSocket)
 * Encryption via TLS / HTTPS
-* Support for Mocha and Postman (in beta) - other test frameworks coming soon
+* Support for Mocha and Postman  (beta) - other test frameworks coming soon
 * Extensible / customizable output via your own reporters

 Once connected to a running marimo server, it’s as easy as sending a message over a WebSocket to initiate the test:

 ```
 ws.send(JSON.stringify({
-  reporter: 'basic',
   test: 'simple'
 }));
 ```